 - Egg, beaten 1

-I make these pretty often, so to have them be a little different I sometimes add a bit of cinnamon, ginger and nutmeg to a batch.
+I make these pretty often, so to have them be a little different I sometimes add 10 ml / 2 tsp of cinnamon and 5 ml / 1 tsp of ginger to a batch.
 It adds a nice little kick to the cookies.
-Any of these alone or in combination would be good too.
-Just be careful with the nutmeg, it’s pretty strong. 😉

-You can also try adding 250 ml / 1 cup of chocolate chips for another variation.
+You can also try this recipe with 250 ml / 1 cup of dark chocolate chips for another variation.

 - Preheat oven to 375°F / 190°C.

 - In a large bowl, combine the flour, oatmeal, baking powder and salt.